 - During any session, students 18 and older or those accompanied by an adult can stay in a Drexel University dormitory.

-- During the first two sessions (July 16-20 or July 23-27), housing is available through Julian Krinsky Residential Services for students ages 14-18.
+- Housing is available through Julian Krinsky Residential Services for students ages 14-18.

 - What material is most interesting to you and why?